-Proposal Shareholder Proposal Anticipated Vote Environmental and Climate Disclosures Providing environmental/climate-related disclosures and reporting unless it is duplicative or unsuitable.
-For Environmental and Climate Policies Environmental and climate policies generally will be assessed based on the company's related governance practices, local and industry-specific practices, the nature and extent of environmental and climate risks applicable to the company, Case-byand the economic benefit to shareholders.
-Case
+Proposal Shareholder Proposal Anticipated Vote Environmental and Climate Disclosures Providing environmental/climate-related disclosures and reportin it is duplicative or unsuitable. ig u unless For Environmental and Climate Policies Environmental and climate policies generally will be assessed based on the company's related governance practices, local and industry-specific practices, the nature and extent of environmental and climate risks applicable to the company, and the economic benefit to shareholders.
+Case- by- Case are in the best position to address such matters.
+In addition, reporting that provides meaningful information for evaluating the financial impact of social policies and practices is generally supported unless it is unduly costly or burdensome or it places the company at a competitive disadvantage.
+Material ESG factors, which have a potential financial impact on the company and the valuation of client investments, if any, are also considered.